jackiehjm/stx-docs/doc/source/security/kubernetes/security-default-firewall-rules.rst

 .. note::
-    UDP ports 2222 and 2223 are used by the service manager for state synchronization and heart beating between the controllers/masters.
+    UDP ports 2222 and 2223 are used by the service manager for state synchronization and heart beating between the controllers.
 All messages are authenticated with a SHA512 HMAC.
 Only packets originating from the peer controller are permitted; all other packets are dropped.